-Project Summary

-Form section #3 Our evaluation (not rated)
+Form section #5

-Required information to include and why.

-Project objectives

-Form section Our evaluation
+Our evaluation 20% rating

-- List the project objectives. - Identify your monitoring and research questions. - Identify expected outcomes and impact of your project.

-Relevance to cumulative impact monitoring and research

-- Describe how the objectives improve our understanding of cumulative impacts, baseline conditions, and/or environmental trends. - Describe how the project will contribute to and influence northern resource management decisions, including specific examples.
+Required information to include Describe how the objectives improve our understanding of cumulative impacts, baseline conditions, and/or environmental trends.
+Describe how the project will contribute to and influence northern resource management decisions, including specific examples.

-- Expand the information for this section submitted in your LOI. - Specific examples of northern decisions may include those at a local, regional or territorial level.
+Important things to consider Expand the information for this section submitted in your LOI.
+Specific examples of northern decisions may include those at a local, regional or territorial level.

 Study design

+Form section Our evaluation #6 25% rating

-- Describe how you will meet project objectives. - List all methods, protocols and approaches you will use to collect and access your information or data. - Describe expected information or data analyses. - Describe how you will validate your findings with the community before submission of final results. - Provide the detailed location of your project.
+Required information to include Describe how you will meet project objectives.
+List all methods, protocols and approaches you will use to collect and access your information or data.
+Describe expected information or data analyses.
+Describe how you will validate your findings with the community before submission of final results.
+Provide the detailed location of your project.

-- Expand upon your Study Plan from your LOI.
-It should be clear in this section how all project objectives will be met through the study design. - Projects must primarily gather information that furthers the understanding of cumulative impacts and/or environmental trends. - Projects that directly address cumulative impacts will score highly. - Projects that include communities and decision-makers will score highly. - Use the "Designing Your Project" guide Appendix H to help you design a better study. - Depending on your research focus, we may have standardized methods and protocols you should follow (see Appendix F). - For projects that focus on environmental contaminants, you must describe how you will analyze and provide this information to GNWT Health and Social Services.
+Important things to consider Expand upon your Study Plan from your LOI.
+It should be clear in this section how all project objectives will be met through the study design.
+Projects must primarily gather information that furthers the understanding of cumulative impacts and/or environmental trends.
+Projects that directly address cumulative impacts will score highly.
+Projects that include communities and decision-makers will score highly.
+Use the "Designing Your Project" guide in Appendix D to help you design a better study.
+For projects that focus on environmental contaminants, you must describe how you will analyze and provide this information to GNWT Health and Social Services.

 Community support and engagement

-Form section

-Our evaluation
+Form section Our evaluation #7 Pass/Fail

-Pass/Fail

-- Describe how you will involve the community in planning and implementing your project.
-You must include a letter of support from communities and/or Indigenous governments and Indigenous organizations. - Tell us how the project builds long-term capacity, training, or employment opportunities. - Describe how you will share or give back results to participating communities.
-This should incorporate a community member presenting the findings. - Describe how community contributions will be acknowledged.
+Required information to include Describe how you will involve the community in planning and implementing your project.
+You must include a letter of support from communities and/or Indigenous governments and Indigenous organizations.
+Tell us how the project builds long-term capacity, training, or employment opportunities.
+Describe how you will share or give back results to participating communities.

-Examples of capacity building and training activities:

-- sharing knowledge with community members by involving them in monitoring, collecting and summarizing information or data. - offering hands-on training that should improve skills to help build careers.
+This should incorporate a community member presenting the findings.Describe how community contributions will be acknowledged.
+Important things to consider Examples of capacity building and training activities: sharing knowledge with community members by involving them in monitoring, collecting and summarizing information or data. offering hands-on training that should improve skills to help build careers.